Ardfinnan Woollen Mills: 1914–1960s

-Following Irish independence, the state commissioned uniform cloths for the civil service, including special commissions for the suits and overcoats for Éamon de Valera to wear representing Ireland at the League of Nations, including both as President of the Council of the League of Nations in 1932 and President of the Assembly of the League of Nations in 1938.
+Mulcahy Redmond received exclusive commissions for the suits and overcoats for newly-appointed second Irish prime minister Éamon de Valera to wear in Switzerland representing Ireland at the League of Nations from 1932 to 1939, including both as president of the Council of the League of Nations in 1932 and president of the Assembly of the League of Nations in 1938.
+John Mulcahy’s second son William Mulcahy and Mulcahy Redmond accountant E.J.
+Shott were appointed in 1936 as first directors of Belgian firm General Textiles cotton mills, Athlone, opened in 1947 by Seán Lemass after delays of World War II.